Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ![image](https://github.com/user-attachments/assets/e315a042-cfab-4a49-859e-e697abf67ccb)

-Replace that with the server folder and executable for the .bat file within server folder that's all I did.

 There are users who have used Kajdaniec's method on a separate computer, and some users who have self-hosted the Dedicated Server from the same machine they are running their own game from.

 I'm still waiting to see if users have been able to run this from a Dedicated Server Provider like Havoc.